 You never know what you will see as you stroll across the suspension bridge built by Gustave Eiffel.
 Perhaps a bride and a groom, a photoshoot, or someone playing an instrument.
 But guaranteed is the view.
 Look out over the artificial lake and the soaring rocks and spy the Temple de la Sibylle.
 It’s all rather romantic.

-Read More | Love off the beaten path Paris?
+Read More | Love off-the-beaten-path Paris?
 Have you seen these hidden gems?

 4. Spy La Petite Ceinture In Parc des Buttes Chaumont